sdbx/study/README.md

 ## Introduction

-This repository is built in order to store the memos written as a result of learning git from reading [_Pro Git (2nd edition)_](https://git-scm.com/book/en/v2).
+This repository was built in order to store the memos written as a result of learning git from reading [_Pro Git (2nd edition)_](https://git-scm.com/book/en/v2).

 ### Memorial